SCLOUD-PTE-LTD/docs/index.md

 ## Compute Services

-Our compute offerings are optimized for flexibility, performance, and efficiency—built to meet the demands of all modern workloads.
+Our compute offerings are optimized for flexibility, performance, and efficiency built to meet the demands of all modern workloads.
 - Cloud Server: Virtual machines with elastic scaling, ideal for general-purpose applications and microservices.
 - Physical Server: Bare-metal compute with dedicated resources for high-performance needs like databases or gaming servers.
 - Lightweight Cloud Server: Cost-effective, fast-deploying virtual servers for light workloads, CI/CD jobs, or development environments.